Oscars 2017: The Worst Dressed Stars On The Red Carpet – Twitter Weighs In

 Ginnifer Goodwin

-Ginnifer Goodwin’s red lace gown didn’t seem to capture Twitter’s imagination when the Once Upon A Time star hit the Oscars red carpet, with many fans claiming the actress’s look landed her on the worst dressed list because it was a little “matronly.”
+Ginnifer Goodwin’s red lace gown didn’t seem to capture Twitter’s imagination when the Once Upon a Time star hit the Oscars red carpet, with many fans claiming the actress’s look landed her on the worst-dressed list because it was a little “matronly.”

-“Horrible dress #GinniferGoodwin [but she] is still beautiful. #Oscar2017 #oscars,” @pazukapaz wrote on the social media site of Ginnifer’s head to toe red lace ensemble while placing her firmly on their list of worst dressed stars.
+“Horrible dress #GinniferGoodwin [but she] is still beautiful. #Oscar2017 #oscars,” @pazukapaz wrote on the social media site of Ginnifer’s head-to-toe red lace ensemble while placing her firmly on their list of worst dressed stars.

 Blanca Blanco

-Actress Blanca Blanco also landed on numerous Oscars worst dressed list for her yellow and black ensemble, which put the star at risk of having a serious wardrobe malfunction.
+Actress Blanca Blanco also landed on numerous Oscars worst-dressed list for her yellow and black ensemble, which put the star at risk of having a serious wardrobe malfunction.
 Blanco’s dress featured a seriously high slit and huge shoulder designs, which weren’t a hit with fans.

-Stock News USA even called out Blanca for her Oscars look, claiming her crotch baring outfit made her the “biggest attention seeker” on the Oscars red carpet while also landing her on the worst dressed list.
+Stock News USA even called out Blanca for her Oscars look, claiming her crotch-baring outfit made her the “biggest attention seeker” on the Oscars red carpet while also landing her on the worst-dressed list.

 Dakota Johnson